amanda49/amanda49.github.io/Project4_bamap/Project_4.md

 I made a 3D map of all the coral reef locations (that are in pink) by their water depth's.
 The evaluations of the islands are also included in the 3D map as well.
-For the vertical scale it was a 5 and for the tile resolution I made that a 500px.
+For the vertical scale, it was set at 5 and for the tile resolution I made that a 500px.
 Everything else on the configuration I left alone.
 I used my original raster and overlaid my relief raster on top of my original to create my 3D map.

 ![top_veiw](https://user-images.githubusercontent.com/42807705/50250891-26b47980-03b0-11e9-8a1f-db09c161f29c.jpg)
 ![side_view](https://user-images.githubusercontent.com/42807705/50250892-274d1000-03b0-11e9-8c08-a836796581b8.jpg)